Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Uncertainty-Aware Opportunistic Hybrid Language Model

 \figref{fig:cnnvit_X} shows the correlation between the uncertainty and rejection probability across these methods, leading to the following observations: \begin{itemize} \item All three uncertainty measures exhibit a positive correlation with the rejection probability. \item Temperature perturbation demonstrates the clearest linear trend across a wide range of uncertainty values and yields the highest correlation coefficient (0.7106). \end{itemize} These results suggest that temperature perturbation is the most effective approach for predicting rejection probability among the techniques we concern.
-Accordingly, we formalize this insight: \begin{remark}[Linear Correlation Between Uncertainty and Rejection Probability] For every $t$-th round in HLM inference, the uncertainty \(u(t)\) measured via temperature perturbation exhibits a linear relationship with the LLM's rejection probability \(\beta_d(t)\) for the SLM-generated draft token \(d\) as:
+Motivated by this strong empirical linear trend, we approximate the rejection probability as a linear function of uncertainty.
+Accordingly, we formalize this relationship as follows: \begin{remark}[Linear Correlation Between Uncertainty and Rejection Probability] For every $t$-th round in HLM inference, the uncertainty \(u(t)\) measured via temperature perturbation exhibits a linear relationship with the LLM's rejection probability \(\beta_d(t)\) for the SLM-generated draft token \(d\) as:

 where \(a = 0.815\) and \(b = -0.066\) are obtained through linear regression, with a mean squared error (MSE) of $1.41\times 10^{-3}$ and a coefficient of determination of \(0.9774\). \end{remark}